 “Certainly, a single high-fat meal has been shown to impair blood flow in part because of acute damage to the endothelium, which may explain why angina is often much worse for several hours after each high-fat meal.
 A vital question scientists must ask is: ‘How much inflammatory damage do dietary fats cause, and, as a result, how much cardiovascular disease are they causing’?”

 A study in the Journal of Lipid Research conducted at the University of Kentucky clearly demonstrated in animals that a high-fat diet promoted the absorption from the gut of lipopolysaccharides (LPS), toxic substances that are part of bacterial cell membranes.
 That’s troubling because high levels of LPS trigger immune cells to increase inflammation.
 (7)

 This research also demonstrated that the monounsaturated fatty acid oleic acid (olive oil is 78% oleic acid) resulted in a marked increase in LPS attached to chylomicrons in the bloodstream.
 Chylomicrons, also known as cholesterol remnants, are large, fat-rich lipoprotein particles that research has found contribute to the growth of cholesterol-filled plaques.
-(8) After a fatty meal, the blood is so full of chylomicrons that it turns milky.
+(8) After a fatty meal, the blood is so full of chylomicrons that it turns milky, like a strawberry shake.

 Neither protein nor carbohydrate triggers the production of chylomicrons.
 Only long-chain fatty acids do, which are what the vast majority of all naturally occurring fats and oils are made up of.
 More LPS and chylomicrons may help explain the unique role of dietary fat in raising CRP and other inflammatory substances in the blood, as researchers from the University of Strathclyde, Glasgow, and Edinburgh University, Edinburgh, discussed.
 (9)

 Bottom Line: “More research is needed to better elucidate the mechanism by which dietary fat promotes inflammation and may increase the risk of cardiovascular events,” counsels Gomer.